Deep Neural Networks Regularization for Structured Output Prediction: Multi-task Training Framework for Structured Output Prediction

-The main task is a supervised task that attempts to learn the mapping function $\m$ between features $\x$ and labels $\y$.
-In order to do so, the first part of the mapping function is shared with the projection part $P_{in}$ of the input task and the last part is shared with the reconstruction part $P'_{out}$ of the output task.
+\item[Main task] \\ The main task is a supervised task that attempts to learn the mapping function $\m$ between features $\x$ and labels $\y$.
+In order to do so, the first part of the mapping function is shared with the encoding part $P_{in}$ of the input task and the last part is shared with the decoding part $P'_{out}$ of the output task.
 The middle part $m$ of the mapping function $\m$ is specific to this task:

 where $\w_{sup}=\{\w_{cin}, \w_{s}, \w_{dout}\}$.
 Accordingly, $\w_{cin}$ and $\w_{dout}$ parameters are respectively shared with the input and output tasks.

 Learning this task consists in minimizing its learning criterion $\J_s$,